 WHAT IS TENS

 TENS is a small, battery operated device which has been used for many years for pain management.
-Some women may familiar with TENS for pain management during labour.
+TENS is also used for pain conditions for example low back pain or for pain management during labour.

 It is a small device like the one shown.
 This one fits in the palm of your hand.

 But for some years now we have known that it can also be used to help people with “overactive bladder”.
 We have talked in previous blogs about overactive bladder: it is common condition in women and also in men.
 Just to re-cap, “overactive bladder “ is the name given to a bladder which tells you to go to the toilet much more frequently than normal.
 Some people are always needing to go to the toilet.
 The bladder may also leak as you try to get to the toilet.

 TENS works by applying a gentle, battery driven electrical impulse through the nerves that connect to the bladder.
 These gentle impulses interfere with, and therefore settle down, the constant bladder muscle activity which is making you frequently feel like you need to empty your bladder.

 We have known it works for some time, but recent research gives us more details on how much intensity to use, how often, and how to be sure that we have the sticky electrodes in the right place.

 The current research also tells us that we should perhaps think of using TENS more as a first line treatment along with pelvic floor exercise and bladder training.
 These latter 2 interventions have been the first line treatment for many years.
 Traditionally, we used these options first and if not successful, would maybe look at TENS.
 Usually we would talk of using medications from your G.P. even before considering TENS.
 We were unsure how often it should be used so tended to go for the “more is best” option which for some people, proved to be a barrier to using the TENS at all.